However beautiful the strategy, you should occasionally look at the results.

 How do I work?

 I build to learn.
-Analysis paralysis is real (for me), so I'd rather launch something imperfect and iterate based on feedback than wait for certainty that never comes.
+Analysis paralysis is real for me, so I'd rather launch something imperfect and iterate than wait for certainty that never comes.

 I constrain scope deliberately.
-New ideas come easily, which is a strength and a risk.
+A career assessment showed I'm in the 99th percentile for idea productivity, which means new ideas come constantly.
+That's a strength and a risk.
 Seven-day build challenges keep me finishing, not just starting.

 I think about UX as wayfinding.
-Massimo Vignelli's New York subway maps and Lance Wyman's DC Metro maps showed that good design—clean Helvetica, purposeful color, no clutter—helps people navigate intuitively.
+Massimo Vignelli's New York subway map and Lance Wyman's DC Metro signage showed that good design helps people navigate intuitively.
+Clean Helvetica, purposeful color, no clutter.
 That's the standard I'm trying to meet.